nephio-project/docs/content/en/docs/neo-porch/2_concepts/concepts_elaborated.md

 {{% alert title="Note" color="primary" %}}

 Currently, Porch primarily integrates with [Git][git] repositories as the priority target repository type, so for ease of writing, this document will refer only to Git repositories.
-OCI support is available, but experimental and possibly unstable.
+OCI support is available, but it is experimental and possibly unstable.
 Support for additional repository types may be added in the future as required.

 {{% /alert %}}